-Today Seravezza attracts tourists thanks to its surrounding woodland and its strategic position, making it the real entryway to the Apuan Alps Park (on the Versilia side).
+Seravezza attracts tourists thanks to its surrounding woodland and its strategic position, making it the real entryway to the Apuan Alps Park (on the Versilia side).
 Marked by the merging of the Serra and Vezza torrents, the town features the very spot in which the Versilia River is formed.
-The town center is a delightful area for strolling around, scenery highlighted by imposing mountains and tangled woods stretching throughout Versilia.
+The town centre is a delightful area for strolling around, with the scenery highlighted by imposing mountains and tangled woods stretching throughout Versilia.

 And that’s not all: art-history lovers of every kind should check out Michelangelo’s favorite marble quarries, the spots responsible for providing marble blocks for many of his works.
 Though no longer active, the quarries are open to visitors.